 3.4.1 The University Counselling Service

 The University Counselling Service is staffed by full-time and part-time professional counsellors and is available to all students who have a personal or emotional problem they wish to discuss.
-The UCS website also gives a lot of useful advice on self-help.
+A good initial resource is provided by the University to support self-care in managing stress and anxiety.
 It also explains how to make appointments and the process for being accessing individual counselling.

 3.4.2 Mental Health: The Dawson Fund

-Thanks to the generous benefaction by Peter and Christina Dawson, the College has some funding available to be used to provide support for students facing serious mental health problems.
-The funds will usually be deployed when we require a student needs to be seen in an emergency; when waiting lists at the UCS exceed the time in which a student’s Tutor and the Senior Tutor feel it is appropriate for a student to wait; or after a student has engaged with the UCS and/or their GP and where more specialised support is needed; and especially in emergency situations where any delay may be a serious problem.
-It is also anticipated that it may be used in cases where the Counselling Service provision is insufficient or unavailable to meet the needs of a student’s particular circumstances.
+Thanks to the generous benefaction by Peter and Christina Dawson, the College has some funding available to be used to provide support for students facing serious mental health problems and where the student cannot access appropriate support through either NHS provision or through University services.
+The funds will usually be deployed when we require a student needs to be seen in an emergency; when waiting lists at the UCS exceed the time in which a student’s Tutor and the Senior Tutor feel it is appropriate for a student to wait; or after a student has engaged with the UCS and/or their GP and where more specialised support is urgently needed; and especially in emergency situations where any delay may be a serious problem.
 The College’s approach reflects a view that it allows properly targeted specialist support to be accessed as necessary.
-In many cases, support from the Dawson Fund should be accessed alongside an application to Crane's Charity.
+In many cases, support from the Dawson Fund should be accessed alongside an application to the Crane Fund.
+The College will use the criteria adopted by that Fund to help guide decisions.

-The Senior Tutor will consider making referrals supported by the Dawson Fund upon receipt of a case made by the student’s Tutor, the Chaplain or the College Nurse and will make referrals as appropriate after consultation the Tutor and those making the case and where a need is agreed.
-In certain circumstances, those supporting a referral and making a case to the Senior Tutor for consideration may maintain the student’s anonymity if that is appropriate.
+The Senior Tutor will consider making referrals supported by the Dawson Fund where a need is agreed after a case made by the student’s Tutor, the Chaplain or the College Nurse and after further consultation the Tutor and those making the case if necessary.

-The JCR and MCR Welfare Officers can play a crucial role in identifying students who may require additional support; alerting a Tutor or the Senior Tutor; encouraging students to talk with their Tutor (or with another Tutor); and in some cases helping to initiate such contact.
+The JCR and MCR Welfare Officers can play a crucial role in identifying students who may require additional support; alerting a Tutor or the Senior Tutor; encouraging students to talk to a Tutor; and in some cases helping to initiate such contact.
 They should not, however, present a case directly to the Senior Tutor.

 Referrals under this scheme shall not be means tested.
-Tutors have been asked as far as possible avoid recommending referrals prior to initial engagement with the UCS, which should be the first option considered.
+Tutors have been asked as far as possible avoid recommending referrals prior to full engagement with the UCS and the NHS, which should be the first option considered.

 As funds are limited, costs must be kept under control and recommendations will require careful justification.
 Up to six sessions will be funded in the first instance.
 After that, the Senior Tutor and the person who recommended action will review the case of any student supported by the Dawson Fund.
 Some further sessions may be approved at that point.
 No student will be eligible automatically for further sessions beyond the end of the academic year in which they were first referred.
-At that point a case must be made to the Senior Tutor by the Tutor (or other recommender) to justify further engagement.
-The possible outcomes of this review may be continuation at the previous level, continuation at a reduced level or for a limited number of sessions, the provision of some out of Term support, referral to the NHS or the UCS/DRC, or referral of the student’s case to the Fitness to Study Procedure.
+At that point a case must be made to the Senior Tutor by the Tutor (or other recommender) to justify further engagement if the student returns into residence the following academic year.
+Possible outcomes may be continuation at the previous level, continuation at a reduced level or for a limited number of sessions, the provision of some out of Term support, referral to the NHS or the UCS/ADRC, or referral of the student’s case to the Fitness to Study Procedure.
 The latter would be appropriate in some cases where there were ongoing and serious issues facing a student who continued to need an intensive level of support into a second academic year.

 3.4.3 NHS 111 Option 2